Wuhan Coronavirus: Akin to normal flu, can spread during the incubation period even before the onset of symptoms.

 Blood works show low white cell count, reduction in lymphocytes and raised liver transaminase levels.

 The illness is highly contagious.
-Transmission occurs through large droplets and physical contact with the infected individual and less frequently from people with mild, nonspecific signs or fomites (surface transmission through clothing, beddings, doorknobs, etc.)
+Transmission occurs through large droplets and physical contact with the infected individual and less frequently from people with mild, nonspecific signs.
+The disease can also spread through fomites (surface transmission through clothing, beddings, doorknobs, railings, currency notes, etc.)

 The infection is all over…